rothos/protocol_1/index.md

 - knowledge/awareness of “[attempted] ’solution-ing’ for a particular thing that affirms/enhances/strengthens/facilitates the very thing that is the problem”
 - knowledge/awareness of transparently-take-for-granted
 - knowledge/awareness of opposite-masquerading-as-forward
+- knowledge/awareness of liminally blocked/surfacing urge and/or impulse and/or “dysregulation”
+- knowledge/awareness of near-or-full-overwhelming-ness-to-act-rather-than-not-act
+- knowledge/awareness of only-ness
+- knowledge/awareness of the-very-thing-that-ness
+- knowledge/awareness of anything-but-the-mainline(-but-still-forward)-ness
+- knowledge/awareness of artificiality

 ##### p4